Online Training

 3. Emergency Drill Training – These drills are offered at CAPS several times a month or can be offered at your facility

-NOTE: Most of the training content covered here and in your company’s training manual, is included in the FAA’s Flight Safety Information Management System (FSIMS) 8900.1, Volume 3, Chapter 19, Section 4-Emergency Training Curriculum Segments Flightcrew General.
+NOTE: Most of the training content covered here and in your company's training manual, is included in the FAA's Dynamic Regulatory System (DRS) 8900.1, Volume 3, Chapter 19, Section 4 - Emergency Training Curriculum Segments.

 This training must be conducted every 12 months: